 THE DAY I TURNED INTO A CRAZY-ASS PLANT LADY

-When we moved into our farmhouse on Thanksgiving Day 2017, I stood frozen in place, arms raised to the Heavens and loudly declared, “I’M GETTING SOME MOTHER EFFIN’ HOUSEPLANTS IN THIS MOTHER EFFER!!!”
-Well, not really, but it sounds SO much better with a little added drama to the story. 😀
+When we moved into our farmhouse on Thanksgiving Day 2017, I stood frozen in place, arms raised toward the sky, and loudly declared, “I’M GETTIN’ SOME EFFIN’ HOUSEPLANTS IN THIS MOTHER EFFER!!!”
+Well, not really, but it sounds SO much better with a little drama thrown in. 😀

 Our cats were 15 and 18 at the time, and I didn’t have to worry about them jumping on stuff anymore so I dove right into getting some houseplants.
-And boy, did I overcompensate for all of those plant-free years – I’m up to about 50 houseplants!
+And boy, did I overcompensate for all of those plant-free years – I have at least 50 houseplants!

 A lot of people are afraid of trying their hand at raising houseplants, but I want to tell you not to be scared.
 It’s really not that hard if you just pay just a little attention to their needs.

-I did have a few that died but since then, I learned which plants work best in our home and our climate and I just stick with those species.
-I’ve had some of my plants for well over a year now and I can honestly say they bring me SO much peace and joy and the same can happen for you!
+I learned which plants work best in our home and our climate and I just stick with those species.
+I’ve had some of my plants for well over 2 years now and I can honestly say they bring me SO much peace and joy and the same can happen for you!

 EVERYONE’S FAVORITE: THE FIDDLE LEAF FIG